chrisbratlien/weepy/README.md

 ## Getting Started (local development)

-1. Copy .htaccess.sample to .htaccess Edit the RewriteBase line to be / or /yoursubfolder
+1. Copy .htaccess.sample to .htaccess and edit the `RewriteBase` line to be / or /yoursubfolder if you're hosting in a subfolder.

+`cp .htaccess.sample .htaccess`

 2. Copy .env.sample to .env and customize `APACHE_PORT` and `TIMEZONE` `cp .env.sample .env`

 The `APACHE_PORT` is only needed if you use the included `docker-compose.yml`

-3. start Docker
+3. Start the container

 ```
 docker-compose up